sethm3141/javascript-calculator/README.md

 This is my project...

-TODO: I want to fix the little color that shows in the corners...
-I think I just have to change the box-sizing and then I need to maybe add a negative margin to the calculator itself.
+TODO: Nothing...
+I think it is finished.
+Launch the Calculator.